kwkraus/HOW-Sessions/sessions/entityframeworkcore/EF_Core_Database_First.md

-## Create New Reverse Engineering Database EF Core Applicaton
+## Create New Reverse Engineering Database EF 6 Applicaton

 1. Create the Application